Killol14/Roaming-In-India/TESTING.md

-    Users own Details about Places appears on their account page "Add Places" button redirects to add Place page "Edit" button redirects to edit Place page "Delete" button opens confirmation modal
+    Users own Details about Places appears on their account page "Add Places" button redirects to add Place page "Edit" button redirects to edit Place page "Delete" button opens confirmation tag
-    "Yes" on modal deletes the Place Or Information from database "No" on modal close the modal without any changes being made
+    "Yes" on warning dialogue box message deletes the Place Or Information from database "No" on the warning message closes the dialogue box without any changes being made
  * Log Out
     User being logged out from Account and redirected to Log In page
  * Add Places
-    All fields in form are being filled out as expected Submitting the form will not work without all fields being filled out If filled out correcly recipe is being added to the database and displays on account page and Place page Location are being displayed in a list Desctription are being displayed in a ordered list if you press enter after every step "Cancel" button takes you back to account page
+    All fields in form are being filled out as expected Submitting the form will not work without all fields being filled out If filled out correcly places/information are being added to the database and displays on account page and Place page Locations are being displayed in a list Description are being displayed
+    "Cancel" button takes you back to account page
  * Edit Place
-    Form is prefilled with the previous information "Cancel" button takes you back to Place page "Update recipe" button updates Place in database
+    Form is prefilled with the previous information "Cancel" button takes you back to Place page "Update places" button updates Place in database
  * Manage Categories
     Only visible when Admin is logged in
     All tabs open and displays an "edit" and "delete" button "Edit" button redirects to edit category page
-    "Add new category" button redirects to add category page "Delete" button opens confirmation modal
-    "Yes" on modal deletes the category from database "No" on modal close the modal without any changes being made
+    "Add new category" button redirects to add category page "Delete" button opens confirmation warning message dialogue box "Yes" on warning message dialogue box deletes the category from database "No" on warning message dialogue box  close the modal without any changes being made
  * Edit Category
     The category name is prefilled in the input field "Cancel" button takes you back to manage categories page